 Key strategies in our roadmap include:

-- Convert all polyester to recycled polyester by 2023 for footwear and by 2025 for clothing.
+- Convert all yarns used to recycled or bio-based alternatives in footwear and clothing.

-- We use very little leather but recognise the impact this material type has on the planet and on animal welfare.
-We are working towards a bio-based leather alternative to replace animal leather.
-In the interim, we continue to source only leather from Leather Working Group (LWG) Gold-certified tanneries.
+- We use very little leather but recognise the impact this material type has both on the planet and on animal welfare.
+We are working towards a plant-based or synthetic leather alternative to replace animal leather.
+In the interim, we continue to source only leather from Leather Working Group (LWG) Gold certified tanneries.

 - For other raw material types used in our product but at very low volumes, including cotton and man-made cellulosic fibres (MMCFs) that are already renewable bio-based raw materials, we will focus on transitioning these to “preferred” alternatives with lower environmental impact, such as organic cotton and FSC-certified and responsibly produced MMCFs.

 Source of recycled content: Our roadmap to use recycled raw materials initially focuses on post-consumer sources, such as plastic bottles.
+We have expanded to use post-industrial sources of recycled plastics and foams, and recycled silica from the semiconductor industry in outsole rubber.
 We will also work with our manufacturing partners to find ways to use material waste generated during our product and materials production as a source of recycled content to make new Brooks materials.
-This will support our objective to eliminate manufacturing material waste that goes to landfill and incineration.
+This will support our commitment to eliminate footwear manufacturing material waste sent to landfill and incineration.
 Longer-term, we envision that our product materials become the source of recycled content after the product use has been maximised, to enable material circulation and our circular product vision.

 Verifying bio-based claims: We verify all biosynthetic bio-based claims by using ASTM D6866, the industry-standard test method for measuring the bio-based carbon content of a material.